-- The tax lien is in the first position, meaning that if a homeowner goes into default, the HERO gets paid before any other creditors, including the lender(s) that hold the mortgage.
+- The tax lien is in the first position.
+So if a homeowner goes into default, the HERO gets paid before any other creditors.
+This includes the lender(s) that hold the mortgage.

 - If you want to sell your home before the lien is paid off, you should know that the Federal Housing Finance Agency prohibits Fannie Mae and Freddie Mac (conventional loans) and FHA from purchasing mortgages or notes with these types of liens on the property – either as refinances or purchases.
 That leaves buyers with few choices for the types of loans available where there is a HERO lien on the property.

 - The payments for the HERO Program are collected through your property taxes.
 If you pay your taxes through an escrow impound account with your mortgage company, then the monthly payment will go up.
-And if your mortgage company isn’t contacted right away, then you may experience a deficit, which could cause your monthly mortgage payment to go up even more.
+If your mortgage company isn’t contacted right away, you may experience a deficit.
+This can cause your monthly mortgage payment to go up even more.

-- Homeowners with HERO financing may assume that the debt for the equipment or upgrade is assumable by a future buyer, and in some cases are even led to believe so.
+- Homeowners with HERO financing may assume that the debt for the equipment or upgrade is assumable by a future buyer.
+In some cases, they may even be led to believe so.
 However, they’re NOT.
 For the most part, banks won’t lend on a property unless the HERO debt is settled before closing.

-It is also important to note that even though the government authorizes these loans, and even though they’re incorporated into your property taxes, they are administered and funded by private lenders.
-And the interest rates and terms are frequently not favorable to the borrowers.
+- It is also important to note that even though the government authorizes these loans and they’re incorporated into your property taxes, they are administered and funded by private lenders.
+This means the interest rates and terms are frequently not favorable to the borrowers.
 Be sure to check the interest rate and terms of the loan very carefully.

-We recently listed a home for clients who added solar panels to their home with HERO program financing.
+In 2018, we listed a home for clients who added solar panels to their home with HERO program financing.
 The panels cost more than $30,000 and only added a small fraction of that amount to the value of the home.
 Their energy savings was also a small drop in the bucket compared to the overall cost.
-And although the company that sold them the system told the homeowners that the lien could be subordinated if they sold the home, allowing a future homeowner to take on the debt, that wasn’t the case – even if a potential buyer would have agreed to do so.
-The company also refused to negotiate the payoff amount with the homeowners, meaning they were on the hook for the fully amortized amount they would have paid over 30 years, including decades of interest.
+The company that sold them the system told the homeowners the lien could be subordinated if they sold the home.
+This would allow a future homeowner to take on the debt.
+However, that wasn’t the case – even if a potential buyer agreed to do so.
+The company also refused to negotiate the payoff amount with the homeowners.
+So they were on the hook for the fully amortized amount they would have paid over 30 years, including decades of interest.